 Researcher L. David Mech, a senior scientist with the Biological Resources Division, said in a 2008 article in International Wolf, we must “once and for all end the outmoded view of the wolf pack as an aggressive assortment of wolves consistently competing with each other to take over the pack.”

 Not only is the colloquially understood idea of the alpha wolf misguided, but the notion that dog training methods- such as those used by Millan and others- based on the behaviour of wolves is somehow more “natural” is also an unsupported.

-“It is natural dog behaviors that humans are often trying to eliminate, such as biting or chasing the family cat.
-So the idea that alpha-rolling a dog is somehow a ‘natural’ way of curing those problem behaviors is really kind of counterintuitive,” said Kristal Proulx, a dog trainer from Toronto, Ont. with a degree in animal behavior.
-“Very little of what we ask of dogs is ‘natural’ animal behavior.”
+“It is natural dog behaviours that humans are often trying to eliminate, such as biting or chasing the family cat.
+So the idea that alpha-rolling a dog is somehow a ‘natural’ way of curing those problem behaviours is really kind of counterintuitive,” said Kristal Proulx, a dog trainer from Toronto, Ont. with a degree in animal behaviour.
+“Very little of what we ask of dogs is ‘natural’ animal behaviour.”